prinshukumar22/ExplodingKittens-Emitrr/README.md

 ### Installation

-1. Navigate to the backend directory:
+1. Navigate to the backend directory from the root directory:
    ```bash
    cd ExplodingKittens-Emitrr/server